Rijksmuseum Tickets And Tours

 A highly recommended option if you are looking to enjoy an excellent visit and see the best works of Dutch art.
 All without wasting time in the queues.

 With this guided tour of the Rijksmuseum in Amsterdam, you can enjoy a 2-hour tour through the corridors full of art and history of this important museum in Amsterdam.
-In addition, you will have an expert guide by your side who will accompany you and inform you about all those artistic aspects that catch your attention.
+In addition, you will have an expert guide at your side who will accompany you and inform you about all those artistic aspects that catch your attention.

 Recommended if: in addition to seeing the highlights of the Rijksmuseum, you are interested in understanding art and delving into Dutch history and culture.